4d/docs/versioned_docs/version-19-R6/API/FolderClass.md

 If the command is called from a component, pass the optional *parameter to get the path of the host database.
 Otherwise, if you omit the* parameter, a null object is always returned.

+> On Windows, in merged clients, the location of built-in folders is modified if the `ShareLocalResourcesOnWindowsClient` [BuildApp key](../Desktop/building.md#buildapp4dsettings) is used.

 ## 4D.Folder.new()

 <details><summary>History</summary>